quantonium/ergw_tarball/README.md

 	sudo cp -aL _build/default/rel/ergw-gtp-c-node /opt

-- Copy the config file that came with the package

-	sudo mkdir /etc/ergw-gtp-c-node

-	sudo cp ergw-gtp-c-node.config /etc/ergw-gtp-c-node/ergw-gtp-c-node.config

-  This above file might need changes based on your network topology.

-- Create VRF to accept traffic from MME by executing the script vrf.script in current directory.
+- Create VRF device to accept traffic from MME by executing the script vrf.script in current directory.
 Run this script with three parameters.
 The first parameter should be the NIC name (like ens4) through which erGW will talk to MME.
 The second parameter is the IP address of the NIC (ens4 as an example).
 The third